rapid7/insightconnect-plugins/plugins/basename/help.md

   "basename": "text.txt"
 }
 ```
 ### Triggers

+*This plugin does not contain any triggers.*
+### Tasks

-_This plugin does not contain any triggers._
+*This plugin does not contain any tasks.*

 ### Custom Output Types

-_This plugin does not contain any custom output types._
+*This plugin does not contain any custom output types.*

 ## Troubleshooting